cnag-aat/assembly_pipeline/README.md

 - **Longranger for 10X reads**: it uses the Longranger version installed in the path specified in the configfile

 ``longranger basic --id={params.sample} --sample={params.sample} --fastqs={input.mkfastq_dir} --localcores={threads}``

+-**Trimgalore** it uses the Trimgalore version intalled in the module specified in the configfile.
+By default it gives the ``--gzip -q 20 --paired --retain_unpaired`` options, but it can be changed with the ``--trim-galore-opts `` argument.

 - **Filtlong:** it uses the Filtlong version installed in the path specified in the configfile.
 By default it gives the min_length and min_mean_q parameters, but extra parameters can be added with the ``--filtlong-opts`` option.